SysKitTeam/docs-point/installation/deploy-syskit-point.md

 ![Azure Resource Group - App Service](../.gitbook/assets/deploy-syskit-point_app-service.png)
 ![SysKit Point Web App URL](../.gitbook/assets/deploy-syskit-point_url.png)

+SysKit Point web page opens.
-SysKit Point web page opens, guiding you through the process of [connecting to a tenant for the first time](connect-to-tenant.md).
+First, you will be prompted to [activate SysKit Point](../activation/activate-syskit-point.md) Once activated, SysKit Point will guide you through the process of [connecting to a tenant for the first time](connect-to-tenant.md).

 ## Related Topics